kinnell/cwru-jams/README.md

 # JAMS

-This is the Judson Alert Medication System.
+This is the Judson Automatic Medication System.